alifcflores/e-core-manual-assessment/README.md

 For the planned inputs, all possible combinations resulted in a test case.
 Therefore, 100% coverage in these areas.

-## Possible Input Values
+### Possible Input Values
 [![possible-input-values.png](https://i.postimg.cc/XNsPKk3D/possible-input-values.png)](https://postimg.cc/MXjtqRny)

-## Fields Validations: UpperCase, Max Length, and Special Characters
+### Fields Validations: UpperCase, Max Length, and Special Characters
 [![fields-valdation.png](https://i.postimg.cc/R0W5RtWY/fields-valdation.png)](https://postimg.cc/p9M6VpYQ)

-## Other Test Cases
+## Other Test Types
 In addition to the test cases mentioned above, scenarios for Smoke and non-functional tests (security and responsiveness) were created.

+1. Smoke Testing
+Objective: Quickly verify that essential functionalities are working after a new build.

+3. Non-Functional Testing
+Objective: Assess aspects beyond functionality, including security, performance, and usability.

 ## Detailed Test Cases
 In this repository, there is a `test-cases` folder where tests are separated by type of testing.